TaleLearnCode/CodeConnectConquer/README.md

 Here are the prerequisites to attend the presentation “Code, Connect, Conquer: Mastering Serverless and API-Centric Designs”:

 - **Basic Understanding of Cloud Computing**: Familiarity with cloud service models (IaaS, PaaS, SaaS) and awareness of cloud providers like AWS, Azure, or Google Cloud.
-- **Fundamentals of Web Development**: Knowledge of HTTP, RESTful APIs, and web services and basic understanding of front-end and back-end development.
+- **Fundamentals of Web Development**: Knowledge of HTTP, RESTful APIs, and web services and basic front-end and back-end development understanding.
 - **Experience with Serverless Technologies** (optional but beneficial): Exposure to serverless platforms like AWS Lambda, Azure Functions, or Google Cloud Functions.
 - **API Design and Development**: Familiarity with API design principles and best practices.
 - **Interest in Modern Software Architectures**: Curiosity about event-driven architectures and microservices and willingness to explore new technologies and paradigms.